 BSG is the [●].

-RNEBSG is desirous of engaging ETPL exclusively for the purpose of (i) collection and recycling of Waste as generated at [●] (“Location”); (ii) providing Waste Management Training Program for RNE’s housekeeping staff (“Training Program”); and (iii) destruction of paper documents (“Document Destruction Services”).
+BSG is desirous of engaging ETPL exclusively for the purpose of (i) collection and recycling of Waste as generated at [●] (“Location”); (ii) providing Waste Management Training Program for BSG’s housekeeping staff (“Training Program”); and (iii) destruction of paper documents (“Document Destruction Services”).
 Accordingly, ETPL has agreed to the aforesaid services for the Consideration as specified under this Agreement.

 NOW, THEREFORE, IN CONSIDERATION OF THE PROMISES, REPRESENTATIONS, WARRANTIES, COVENANTS, CONDITIONS AND OTHER OBLIGATIONS HEREIN AND GOOD CONSIDERATION WHICH THE PARTIES ACKNOWLEDGE AS ADEQUATE, THE PARTIES HERETO MUTUALLY AGREE AS FOLLOWS: